nazmul128/niche-website-client-side/README.md

 * A Multi Page react Application that includes the CCTV Security Camera.
 * This app includes the CCTV service realted information.
-* This app includes the Tourism add a product, add review , manage order, make admin, manage product information.
+* This app includes add a product, add review , manage order, make admin, manage product information.
 * This app includes the firebase authentication such as Gmail and user-login.
 * This app includes when the user's information save and store the database.
 * This app includes the users information,user add,delete information.